Pat Fidelia: National team

 Fidelia earned his one cap with the national team in a 3–1 win over Bermuda on October 7, 1979, when he came on for Greg Villa.

 Amateur

 Fidelia continued to play for amateur teams in the Charlotte Amateur Soccer League.
 In the late 1980s he played for Fish Fare and was with Pepsi in 1990.

-Coaching
+Coaching career

 After retiring from playing, Fidelia coached high school soccer at Charlotte Christian.
 In April 1989, he resigned, but was hired by Christ School in Arden, NC and then coached at Carolina Day School in Asheville, NC.
 He currently coaches youth soccer at Charlotte Rise FC, serving across the Charlotte metro and surrounding areas.